Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

 Long form shown in parentheses.

--h (--help) : display help message and quit
+--help : display help message and quit

 -s (--species) : species for your data.
 This can be the latin name e.g. "homo_sapiens" or any Ensembl alias e.g. "mouse".
 Default = "human"

 -i (--input_file) : input file name.
 If not specified, the script will attempt to read from STDIN.

+-f (--format) : input file format.
+By default, the script auto-detects the input file format.
+Using this option you can force the script to read the input file as VCF or pileup format.
+Not used by default.

 -o (--output_file) : output file name.
 Default = "snp_effect_output.txt"